MasterKun94/axor/README-en.md

 ## Project Overview

-AXOR is a programming framework based on the Actor model, designed to provide a flexible, efficient, and easy-to-use solution for concurrent processing.
+AXOR is a programming framework based on the Actor model, designed to provide a flexible, efficient, and easy-to-use solution for concurrent processing, data communication, and cluster building.
 It features the following:

 1. **Customizable Communication Methods**: Provides a default implementation of gRPC, allowing users to customize communication protocols as needed.